proteanhq/protean/docs/guides/domain-definition/fields/simple-fields.md

 ```

 By default, Protean depends on UUIDs as identifier values.
 You can use the
-`IDENTITY_TYPE` config attributes to customize this behavior and choose
+`identity_type` config attributes to customize this behavior and choose
 another type (like integer values).

 ```shell hl_lines="6"